Skip to main content

 Q: How often does Google crawl and index my website?

-Q: Can I control which pages on my website are indexed by Google?
+Q: Can I control which pages Google indexes?

 Q: How can I tell if my website has indexing issues?